Shaping global actors for a more secure world

 Preparation for the French administration exams

 All students registered in their 2nd year of a Master program at Sciences Po are technically eligible to take the "Prépa-concours" track parallel to their Master's studies in order to prepare for the competitive French administration exams.
-Please see here for further information (in French) on this.
+Find out more about the Preparation for French administration exams (FR).